evertheoptimist/evertheoptimist.github.io/articles/the-intangibles-that-the-glory-of-life-is-made-of.md

 ![](./assets/1*5Ddwcs7oI0A2ZkDhAsyNCA.png)

 Unlike girls of my generation where I grew up, I never considered my life mission to be a good mother to perfect children.
 Somehow, I managed to have what all my peers were indoctrinated to wish for over anything else in life.
-I feel very sheepish about this whole thing — somewhat undeserved really, since I did not ask for it, and certainly, I did not pay a hefty sum for it…..
+I feel very sheepish about this whole thing — somewhat undeserved really, since I did not ask for it, and certainly, I did not pay a hefty sum for it.....

 So, regardless of what happens next week, I must remember these are intangibles that the glory of life is made of, not my blood test numbers or a poisonous drink of the chemo cocktails.
 So, next week I march again with whatever concoction they come up with.
 This weekend, I will enjoy an unexpected gift of the early spring.